-Consult the engine operations manual before attempting to start the unit.
+Consult the operations manual furnished with the engine.

 Manual Starting

 On initial start-up, set the engine speed at the halfthrottle position.
 Turn the keyswitch on the control box to the "START" position until the engine starts.
 Release the key and the switch will return to the "RUN" position.